MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-In fact, by Lemma~\ref{lem:noinvariant-rotation}, at least every seventh node on the path from $u$ to $\parent(v)$ had a balance of 0, or was a $\conapp$-node with a balance in the range $-6$ to 0.
+In fact, we can show by Lemma~\ref{lem:noinvariant-rotation} that at least every eighth node on the path from $u$ to $\parent(v)$ had a balance of 0 before the insertion, or was a $\conapp$-node with a balance in the range $-8$ to 0.
 We remind that all nodes on this path that had a non-zero balance before the insertion will have an absolute balance of at least 2 after the insertion.
-Therefore, if there are more than six consecutive nodes that did not have a balance of zero prior to the insertion, nor are $\conapp$-nodes with a balance in the given range, either we would stop as described in Lemma~\ref{lem:ou-conapp}, or at one of these nodes we can apply a height reducing rotation.
+Also at a $\conapp$-node with a negative balance of at least 9, the algorithm would have stopped.
+Assume towards a contradiction that the algorithm arrives at a node $u'$ strictly below $u$, such that the first eight nodes on $\lp(u')$ do have an absolute balance of at least two (after the insertion) and are not $\conapp$-nodes with a negative balance.
+Then the algorithm can apply a height reducing rotation at $u'$ by Lemma~\ref{lem:noinvariant-rotation}.
+We note that the third case of Lemma~3.11 cannot apply, as by assumption there are no $\conapp$-nodes with a negative balance at the start of $\lp(u')$.
 This is a contradiction to the assumption that $u$ is the highest node reached by the function.

-As the potential cannot become negative, is increased by at most a constant for each insertion, and is decreased by at least a number linear in the runtime of \call{optimizeUpwards}, the summarized runtime of all calls to $\call{optimizeUpwards}$ is in $O(|T|)$. \end{proof}
+As the potential cannot become negative, is increased by at most a constant for each insertion, and is decreased by at least a number linear in the runtime of \call{optimizeUpwards}, the summarized runtime of all calls to $\call{optimizeUpwards}$ is in $ \mathcal{O}(|T|)$. \end{proof}

 It remains to show the runtime of the \call{optimizeAll} function.
+Towards this goal, we want to understand how applying a rotation at a node $v$ affects $\fbalance(\Psi)$.

+\begin{lem} Applying a height preserving rotation at some node $v$ in $\Psi$ does not change $\fbalance(\Psi)$.
+Applying a height reducing rotation at some node $v$ in $\Psi$ strictly improves $\fbalance(\Psi)$. \end{lem} \begin{proof} By Lemma~\ref{lem:hp-rotate}(d), a height preserving rotation at $v$ does not change $\fbalance(\Psi_v)$ and it is easy to see that a height preserving rotation cannot change the balance of any node outside of $\Psi_v$.
+By Lemma~\ref{lem:hr-rotate}(b), a height reducing rotation at $v$ improves $\fbalance(\Psi_v)$ by at least three.
+There is at most one node $u$ in $\Psi$ (the parent of the topmost node on $\lp^{-1}(v)$), such that $| (u)|$ worsens.
+Furthermore, $| (u)|$ can only worsen by one.
+Altogether we can conclude that $\fbalance(\Psi)$ strictly improves. \end{proof}